Rackham Graduate Student Emergency Funds

 - Expenses related to the death of an immediate family member*

-* The immediate family consists of an student’s spouse or other qualified adult; the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student’s spouse, the other qualified adult or any other related person living in the student’s household.
+* The immediate family consists of an student’s spouse or other qualified adult (shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant); the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student’s spouse, the other qualified adult or any other related person living in the student’s household.
+We acknowledge that students have family relationships that extend beyond their household.
+Our focus is on assisting the greatest number of Rackham graduate students, and with limited funds at our disposal, requests must adhere to this guideline.

 Students must be enrolled in a Rackham degree program.
 Rackham doctoral students are limited to two (2) Emergency Fund awards and Master’s students are limited to one (1) Emergency Fund award during their graduate career.
 Ph.D. students on an approved leave of absence are eligible if they were in good academic standing at the beginning of the period of leave, have an approved plan for return to active study at the conclusion of the leave, and experience an emergency situation or unforeseen expense that would interfere with their ability to return to active study as planned.